StaticMe/GothicRemakeLockSolver/README.md

 ```
 The selected lip must always move by `+1` when moved left.

+## Manual Mode

+If you want to fiddle around yourself, but don't want to waste lockpicks or time ingame, you can do that with the Manual Test Mode.
+Just click on the buttons to simulate the corresponding movement of the lockpicking mini game.
+Stress inducing moves are denoted by red coloring of the button and are updated accordingly after each move.

 ## Stress

 A move causes stress if any pin would move outside the valid range.